ScottBurger/going_rogue_podcast/_posts/2024-03-30-into_the_breach.md

 explicit: "yes"
 keywords: "steam, roguelike, podcast, gaming, rogue-like, rogue-lite, roguelite"
 voices: "scott, will, colin, andrew"
-cover-img: /assets/img/balatro.jpeg
+cover-img: /assets/img/into_the_breach.jpeg
-thumbnail-img: /assets/img/balatro.jpeg
+thumbnail-img: /assets/img/into_the_breach.jpeg
-share-img: /assets/img/balatro.jpeg
+share-img: /assets/img/into_the_breach.jpeg
 duration: "1:31:38"
 length: 72421224
-tags: ["2018", squad management]
+tags: ["2018", squad management, Guest Episode]
 ---

-T
+backdate to 3/27.

+We did it listeners, we saved the city!
+This week we revisit Subset Games with their hit mecha-tactics bug squisher puzzle roguelike: Into the Breach.

 <div class="container">
   <audio controls style="width: 100%;">